Skip to main content

 Ready to apply?

-Have your forms ready, then start your application in MELS (Mississippi Enforcement and Licensure System).
+Have your forms ready, then start your application in MELS (Medical Enforcement & Licensure System).

 Mississippi Administrative Code: For complete rules governing this license type, see Mississippi Administrative Code, Part 2625 (Acupuncturist rules) on our Laws, Code & Policies page.